paragonsean/twitter-api-client/readme.md

 **Twitter Search Class Documentation**

 The Search class has been updated to provide more flexible options and functionalities.
 Now you can batch search with multiple accounts and with or without proxy.
-You can chose how many tweets you wanna collect per account and how long should it take for you to reuse that same account You can also debug or save each request in a json on your local folder.
+You can chose how many tweets you wanna collect per account and how many hours it should take for you to reuse that same account to make a search.
+You can also debug or save each request in a json on your local folder.

 ```python